Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 File size matters as well

-In terms of indexing it can go two ways depending on the caching technologies used: you’ll either force Googlebot to constantly recache your JS/CSS bundle or Google may fail to notice in time that the cache is no longer valid and you will end up with Google seeing outdated content.
+In terms of indexing it can go two ways depending on the caching technologies used: you’ll either force Googlebot to constantly recache your JavaScript bundle or Google may fail to notice in time that the cache is no longer valid and you will end up with Google seeing outdated content.

 Speaking of user experience, whenever you update some JS code within the bundle, browsers can no longer serve cached copies to any of your users.
 So, even if you only change the JS code for your blog, all your users including those who never visited your blog will have to wait for the browsers to load the whole JS bundle to access any page on your website.